 Instrument Cluster – The all digital console of the Ducati Monster 795 is split into two parts.
 The bigger display carries a large digital tachometer, while the smaller display carries all the other bits like speedometer, tripmeter, odometer, temperature meter, clock, lap time recorder, etc. There are also the usual tell-tale lights including oil pressure, low fuel light, shift light, etc. You can browse through the console to activate various display modes.
 However there is no Ducati Data Analyzer or fuel meter present on the 795.
 Switchgear although basic, boasts of excellent quality with all the buttons having a robust feel to them.
 One can activate the rear brake light for as long as they want by switching the ignition position to parking.
 Headlight throw is fantastic with the round headlight offering illumination through two bulbs, each lightening a semi-circle.

-Performance - Powering the Ducati Monster 795 is a 803cc, L-Twin engine, which is nothing but Ducati speak for a 90° V-twin motor.
+Performance – Powering the Ducati Monster 795 is a 803cc, L-Twin engine, which is nothing but Ducati speak for a 90° V-twin motor.
 This engine comes from the Monster 796 and belts out a good 86 BHP of power at 8250 RPM and 78 Nm of torque at 6250 RPM.
-This motor uses a single injector per cylinder unlike most other bikes which use a pair of injectors per cylinder.
+The powertrain uses a single injector per cylinder unlike most other bikes which use a pair of injectors per cylinder.
 This Desmodromic air and oil-cooled motor uses 2-valves per cylinder and as you expect from a Ducati motorcycle, performance is nothing short of nerve wracking.
 At a dry weight of just 167 kgs, the Ducati Monster 795 has a power to weight ratio of 465 BHP per tonne, which lends it instant twist the throttle and ready to take off characteristics.

-The Monster 795 accelerates so quickly, you have to make a conscious effort to stay in tune with the speeds.
+The Monster 795 accelerates so quickly, you have to make a conscious effort to stay in tune with the speeds

 With oodles of power on tap, the Monster 795 accelerates very brutally, reaching 100 km/hr in just 4.2 seconds and nudging past 150 km/hr in just 8.2 seconds.
-Gearing is spot on and thus first gear is good for 90 km/hr, while second gear will see you well past 135 km/hr.
+Gearing is tall and thus first gear is good for 90 km/hr, while second gear will see you well past 135 km/hr.
 However once past 150 km/hr, there is way too much wind blast as there is no windscreen present on the bike.
 The Monster 795 has a top speed of 210 km/hr and there is more than enough power on tap for our Indian roads.
 The 6-speed gearbox does feel a bit clunky although the hydraulic clutch is light and progressive.

 Although the engine is fantastic, offering excellent mid-range punch, where the Monster 795 just pushes you back and takes off at 4500 RPM, the redline kicks in quickly at 8500 RPM.
 The short-stroke motor does feel a bit hasty and juddery at low RPMs and some bit of vibrations do filter in through the handlebar.
 The Monster’s motor feels best when it is at high revvs, where performance is nothing short of frantic.
 The 795 feels composed at 140 km/hr in sixth gear and can cruise all day long without breaking into a sweat.